 2- Sides – a piece of paper with the script written on it that you can hold and refer to when you need it.

 3- Boards – the script is written in large letters on oversized thicker paper and someone is positioned next to or just under the camera.
 You’ll “grab” a few sentences at a time and talk to the camera.
 Saturday Night Live has been using boards since it started.

 4- Cards – which are index cards usually with the show logo on one side and notes on the other.

 As a host and co-host of several shows, I’ve had the opportunity to use a teleprompter and see the benefits firsthand.
 My time in the TV studio or on location is much smoother and faster.

 -Prepare your script ahead of time: Write out your script and review it multiple times before you get in front of the teleprompter.

 - When the cameraman sets up the teleprompter do a few practice runs before actually taping or being live on camera.

-- You’ll be able to determine the font, font size and the speed of the script rolling on the screen that works best for you.
-I suggest you choose as small a size you feel comfortable with as this will enable you to grab more of the content and verbally express it in a more natural way.
+- You’ll be able to determine the font and font size of the script rolling on the screen that works best for you.
+I suggest you choose as small a size as you feel comfortable with as this will enable you to grab more of the content and verbally express it in a more natural way.
 If you choose too large a font size the words will be broken up on multiple lines and your delivery of the concept may sound stilted.